Skip to main content

 Build

-By gently lengthening the triceps, this stretch helps reduce muscle tightness that can build up from repetitive upper-body training or prolonged static postures.
-Improved triceps flexibility supports smoother shoulder movement and can contribute to better exercise technique during presses, pull movements, and overhead lifts.
+Gently lengthening the triceps in this overhead position helps reduce the muscle tightness that accumulates from repetitive pressing or prolonged desk posture.
+Improved triceps flexibility supports smoother shoulder movement and can contribute to better technique during compound upper-body lifts.
+Focusing attention on the muscle being stretched enhances the quality of the movement and the connection between effort and activation (Calatayud et al., 2017).

-This stretch is easy to perform without equipment and fits well into warm-ups, cool-downs, or recovery routines.
-When performed regularly, it supports shoulder mobility, reduces stiffness, and helps maintain long-term upper-body movement quality without placing stress on the joints.
+No equipment is needed, and the stretch fits seamlessly into warm-ups, cooldowns, or mid-session recovery between pressing sets.
+Performed regularly, it supports long-term shoulder mobility, reduces stiffness, and helps maintain upper-body movement quality without placing stress on the joints.

 1. Stand tall with your feet hip-width apart and maintain a neutral spine position with shoulders relaxed.